The Association of International Credential Evaluators - Setting the Standard for Credential Evaluation

 AICE is proud to be recognized by the United States Department of Education and the United States Department of State as the leading professional association for international credential evaluation service providers in the U.S.

-For more information on AICE and its recognition by the U.S. Department of Education and U.S. Department of State, please visit the respective Department’s websites
+For more information on AICE and its recognition by the U.S. Department of Education and U.S. Department of State, please visit their respective websites

-For more information about guidelines on selecting a foreign credentials evaluation service, please visit the NAFSA: Association of International Educators website by clicking here.
+For more information about guidelines on selecting a foreign credential evaluation service, please visit the NAFSA: Association of International Educators website by clicking here.